thood21/SeniorProject/README.md

 3. Troubleshooting post from StackOverflow - [FastBoot errors](https://stackoverflow.com/questions/57776655/fastboot-devices-not-listing-coral-dev-board)

 ### Running a demo
 Next, we will quickly run a demo that showcases what the Coral Dev Board is capable of.

+#### Setup
-Before running, we will want to install a few more packages and ensure we are connected to the internet (while these are not needed to run the demo, these will be needed later on down the line).
+Before running, we will want to install a few more packages and ensure we are connected to the internet.
+This is also a good time to grab all peripherals you will need to operate the Coral Dev Board.

 1. At this point you are now able to use the Coral Dev Board like a portable computer, so use an HDMI to connect to an external monitor, and find a USB hub as well to connect a mouse, keyboard, and other USB devices (flashdrives, webcams, etc.).
 Once all accessories are connected, plug in your power cable and you should see a boot screen, followed by a blue-ish ocean desktop background.
 Only the terminal is able to be opened, which is located in the top-left corner.
 2. Open a terminal and run the command `nmtui` to bring up the connection manager interface.
 Use the keyboard to navigate through, and add a connection.
 You can use either ethernet or Wi-Fi, but note that because this device lacks a browser, you will not be able to use networks that require a sign-in to access the internet.
 3. To ensure you have established a connection, run `nmcli connection show`, which should show the Name, UUID, and Device for your active connections.
 Wi-Fi will display `wlan0` under Device, while ethernet should show `eth0`.